 A: The Current Events panels are installed quarterly.
-OTE’s IM&C staff will install your co-op panel each quarter, remove the old one, and return the panel to your point of contact.
+OTE’s staff will install your co-op panel each quarter, remove the old one, and return the panel to your point of contact.
 OTE staff will also keep your display in clean, excellent condition.
-If there is damage by weather or vandals at any time during the contract period, the OTE IM&C Coordinator will contact you to let you know the panel should be replaced.
+If there is damage by weather or vandals at any time during the contract period, the coordinator will contact you to let you know the panel should be replaced.
 The coordinator will also notify you that it is time to change your panel for the upcoming quarter.

 Q: Who is responsible for the information on the co-op panel?

 A: It is the responsibility of the group’s point of contact to gather the information in anticipation of the quarterly installation of your panel.
 OTE does not maintain a community events calendar.
 We will however, assume responsibility for contacting you about approaching installation deadlines on a quarterly basis.